rounaksarda/imdb_chart_fetcher/README.md

 # imdb_chart_fetcher
 Get the JSON response from imdb

-This is the assignment question, I was asked for hiring.
+This is the assignment question, I was asked in hiring challenge.

 The question asked by the company is as:
 -----------------------------------------------------------------------------------